-In truth, these breeds – and Rottweilers in particular – are often lovely animals, who are undeserving of the reputations with which they’ve been saddled.
+In truth, these dog breeds – and the Rottweiler in particular – are often lovely animals, who are undeserving of the aggressive reputations with which they’ve been saddled.

-The Rottweiler is an old breed, whose history is not completely understood.
+The Rottweiler is an old dog breed, whose history is not completely understood.
 The breed is thought to have descended from Roman driver dogs, who were used in the 1st Century to help herd cattle.

-During the Middle Ages, breeders living in and around the German town of Rottweil began using these dogs for different purposes.
+During the Middle Ages, dog breeders living in and around the German town of Rottweil began using these dogs for different purposes.
 Instead of driving cattle, the dogs were tasked with pulling butcher carts and protecting the butcher from thieves.

 Rottweilers waned in popularity over the next few hundred years before experiencing a resurgence around the beginning of the 20th Century.
-The first Rottweiler breed club was established in 1914, and the breed began increasing in popularity shortly thereafter.
+The first Rottweiler breeder club was established in 1914, and the breed began increasing in popularity shortly thereafter.

 And, of course, they also became popular pets.
-Currently, the AKC (which began recognizing the breed in 1934) rates the Rottweiler as the 8th most popular breed in the United States.
+Currently, the AKC (which began recognizing the breed in 1934) rates the Rottweiler as the 8th most popular dog breed in the United States.

 We’ll examine a few of their more noteworthy personality traits below.